-Sarina Nez, a citizen of the Washoe Tribe of Nevada & California, who has worked for the State of Nevada for over a decade, has joined the Nevada Indian Commission as its office coordinator.
+Sarina Nez, a citizen of the Washoe Tribe of Nevada & California, who has worked for the State of Nevada for over a decade, joined the Nevada Indian Commission as its office coordinator, and was recently promoted to program officer.

 “I am honored to join such a talented and inspiring team,” Nez said.
 “I look forward to continuing the work the Nevada Indian Commission has initiated to better the lives of our Native People.”